During this period, grandad’s diary recorded a number of birthdays.

 Auntie Dolly Came by Bus

-She used to come on the bus and various people met her and/or dropped her off at the bus station, including mum, dad, grandma and Robin Harrison.
+She used to come on the bus and various people met her and/or dropped her off at the bus station, including mum, dad, grandma, Robin Harrison and Barbara Carpenter.
 For example, on 31 March 1972, when mum picked up Auntie Dolly from the bus station, Tricia, Alan and I went with her.
 On 21 December 1973, when Auntie Dolly arrived for Christmas, mum met her at the bus station but the bus was delayed so they only arrived at grandma and grandad’s at 10.25pm.
 Also, on 21 December 1972, Alan went with dad to pick up Auntie Dolly from the bus station.
 On 18 August 1972, Robin picked Auntie Dolly up to take her to the bus station as we were on holiday in Cornwall and Devon.
 On 1 June 1973, Barbara Carpenter gave Auntie Dolly a lift to the bus station.

 The Pyjama Story

 On 29 December 1971, dad called for Auntie Dolly to take her to the bus but he was too late for the Bedford bus so took her to Bedford.
 Grandad noted that he still had his pajamas on.
 This was one of dad’s favourite stories which he told us many times (see Chapter 92).